gregrob/flashstor/README.md

 ### git
 The execution bits of scripts can cause git in Windows to show a mode change.
 The configuration `core.filemode` can be used to address this:
-1. The default for this configuration is true if not specified in the [config file](https://git-scm.com/docs/git-config).  git also sets the configuraiton in the repository to `core.filemode=true`.
+1. The default for this configuration is true if not specified in the [config file](https://git-scm.com/docs/git-config).  git also sets the configuration in the repository to `core.filemode=true`.
 Unset the repository setting with `git config --unset core.filemode`.
-2. On your Windows maching set the global setting to false with `git config --global core.fileMode false`.
+2. On your Windows machine set the global setting to false with `git config --global core.fileMode false`.

 Because the order of priority is --local, --global then --system; Linux takes the setting as true and Windows as false.